Bartapapa/legend/docs/class/boars.md

 ***

 ## Path to greatness
-Protect nature against encroaching civilization.
+Protect nature against encroaching civilization or animals who would overuse its resources.

 ***